 Use the carrier’s shipping calculator to find out how much return shipping will cost.
 If you’re unable to determine the cost, contact the buyer and ask them to provide a quote.

-Ensure that the amount includes tracking, and on items that are valued over $750 or more, include signature confirmation.
+Ensure that the amount includes tracking, and on items that are valued at $750 or more, include signature confirmation.

 How to send funds to the buyer:

-- Contact the buyer through Messages, and ask which PayPal account they'd like the funds sent to.
+- Contact the buyer through eBay Messages, and ask which PayPal account they’d like the funds sent to.

 - Ask the buyer to confirm that they’ve received the funds and to upload tracking to the return request so you can see that the item is on its way.

 Accommodate the return another way

-If you'd prefer, you can provide the buyer with another method of returning the item.
-For instance, you can offer to pick up the item in person, or let them drop the item off at your closest store.
+If you prefer, you can provide the buyer with another method of returning the item.
+For instance, you can offer to pick up the item in person or let them drop the item off at your closest store.
 If you want to provide an alternative method of returning the item, simply select Confirm you will facilitate the return from the View return details section.

 Sometimes returning an item may require additional, alternative shipping arrangements, such as:

-- Shipping a return with insurance: Insurance isn't available for return shipments that use eBay labels.
-If you or the buyer prefers that an item be returned with insurance, purchase your own return postage with insurance instead of using the return shipping label provided
+- Shipping a return with insurance: Insurance isn’t available for return shipments that use eBay labels.
+If you or the buyer prefer that an item be returned with insurance, purchase your own return postage with insurance instead of using the return shipping label provided.

 - Returning multiple packages: For each return requested through My eBay, we generally provide one return shipping label.
 If the buyer finds that they need multiple return shipping labels to ship multiple packages back to you, ask them to contact you to make alternative shipping arrangements for the packages.